sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/hello-world.md

 Toggle the slider to enable the extension for your account.
 Now you can:

-- Visit any code file on Sourcegraph (such as [this file](https://sourcegraph.com/github.com/ReactiveX/rxjs/-/blob/src/internal/observable/SubscribeOnObservable.ts)) and hover over code to see the "Hello, world! 🎉🎉🎉" message.
+- Visit any code file on Sourcegraph (such as [this file](https://sourcegraph.com/github.com/ReactiveX/rxjs/-/blob/src/internal/observable/SubscribeOnObservable.ts)) and hover over the code to see the "Hello, world! 🎉🎉🎉" message.
-- Visit any code file on GitHub (such as [this file](https://github.com/ReactiveX/rxjs/blob/HEAD/src/internal/observable/SubscribeOnObservable.ts)) and hover over code to see it say the same.
+- Visit any code file on GitHub (such as [this file](https://github.com/ReactiveX/rxjs/blob/HEAD/src/internal/observable/SubscribeOnObservable.ts)) and hover over the code to see it say the same.

 ## Next steps